 Children are often grouped for academic work in ability groups so that they are working on material appropriate to their level of achievement.
 For other subjects they will more usually work in mixed ability groups.

-Computing is a core subject within the National Curriculum.
+ICT is a core subject within the National Curriculum.
 These skills are developed across the whole curriculum.
-E-safety and responsible internet use are embedded within the Computing policy, Safeguarding policy and the school’s curriculum.
+E-safety and responsible internet use are embedded within the ICT policy, Safeguarding policy and the school’s curriculum.